Back to All Events

 Public Opening Reception: 7:00 - 9:00 PM, April 27, 2024

-More Beautiful, More Terrible: Humans of Life Row is a counter narrative, a sustained act of resistance, an exhibition that reveals the intimate experiences, transformative ideas, and beautiful dreams of people facing the stark realities of life and de facto life sentencing in Illinois.
+More Beautiful, More Terrible: Humans of Life Row is a counter-narrative, a sustained act of resistance, an exhibition that reveals the intimate experiences, transformative ideas, and beautiful dreams of people facing the stark realities of life sentencing in Illinois.
 These sentences are commonly described as death by incarceration because they condemn people to confinement until their death.
 Nevertheless, as contributing artist, Reginald BoClair, states, “Though sentenced to die in prison, we are alive.”

 In the United States, more than 200,000 people are serving life sentences.
-In Illinois, approximately 4,300 people are serving life or de facto life, a sentence of fifty years or more.
-In 1978, Illinois eliminated parole making it one of the six states where all life sentences are imposed without the possibility of parole.
-Of the people serving life without parole in Illinois 67% are Black and 53% are 55 years old or older, statistics that underscore the racism and decades-long impact of life sentencing.
+In Illinois, approximately 4,300 people are serving life or de facto life, a sentence of forty years or more.
+In 1978 Illinois eliminated parole, making it one of the six states where all life sentences are imposed without the possibility of parole.
+Of the people serving life without parole in Illinois, 67% are Black and 53% are 55 years old or older, statistics that underscore the racism and decades-long impact of life sentencing.
 Yet, every human represented in these numbers is so much more than a statistic.

-The collected works create space for contributing artists, family members, politicians, and the wider public to learn more about themselves, each other, society, and the history of life sentencing in hopes to inspire alternative forms of justice, accountability, and healing.
+The collected works create space for contributing artists, family members, policy makers, public officials, and the wider public to learn more about themselves, each other, society, and the consequences of life sentencing in hopes to inspire alternative forms of justice, accountability, and healing.

 P+NAP Think Tank